FreeBlues/Raspi-GPIO-ECL/README.md

 ##  Needed

-At first, you need to install `ECL`(Other `Common Lisp` implemations will be supported soon).
+- At first, you need to install `ECL`(Other `Common Lisp` implemations will be supported later).

-Second, copy the `/libfile/libbcm2835.so` to your `/usr/lib` if you have not one in it.
+- Second, copy the `/libfile/libbcm2835.so` to your `/usr/lib` if you have not one in it.

 ##  Install